-The Heysen Sculpture Biennial is managed by the Heysen Sculpture Biennial Inc. which is a not for profit Incorporated Association.
+The Heysen Sculpture Biennial is organised by the Heysen Sculpture Biennial Inc. which is a not for profit Incorporated Association.
 A volunteer committee of professional visual artists and lovers of contemporary visual arts manages the Heysen Sculpture Biennial Inc.

 ABN: 25 815 832 116

 The members of the Heysen Sculpture Biennial Inc committee are mostly practicing visual artists and are all volunteers who have donated their time and skills.

 Allan Campbell is manager of The Cedars, The Estate of the Artist Hans Heysen, and curator of collections of both Hans and Nora Heysen.
 Allan acted as committee chair until 2012, and is the Public Officer of Heysen Sculpture Biennial Inc.

 Rick is a mid-career visual artist.
 Prior to establishing his visual arts practice Rick worked in a variety of industries with a major career in Information Technology.
 Rick joined the HSB committee in 2012 and is its Chairperson.

 David is a South Australian artist who has taken his practice into related fields of education, administration, curation, urban design, and exhibition design for over 30 years.
 He has mounted 6 solo exhibitions, contributed to over 100 group shows, completed numerous commissioned works, curated several exhibitions and designed over thirty museum exhibitions and galleries.
 His work has been presented to local, regional, national and international audiences.
 His art practice is generally based in object making, although formative experience as a conceptual artist has led to work in varied media and art forms.
 His areas of investigation have been environmental, archaeological, museological, political and speculative.
 David joined the HSB Committee in 2015.